KyryllFilimonov/python_learning/README.md

 # python_learning
-# practice of autotest creating
+# practice of autotest is shit creating